-- 11. Coastal areas, especially coastal urban systems, are hotspots of climate risk.
-Much of the rapid population and economic growth is occurring in coastal areas, especially in cities, which are highly exposed to natural hazards.
-The pace and pattern of rapid and often unplanned urban development, poor environmental management, and overexploitation of natural resources in coastal cities have contributed to increasing exposure and vulnerabilities of people and assets.
-Sea level rise brought on by climate change is likely to increase flood hazards in coastal cities, while changes in precipitation patterns will increase the risk of flooding, drought, and saline intrusion.
-The increased intensity of tropical cyclones will also increase the likelihood and rate of coastal erosion.
-Land subsidence due to excessive groundwater pumping, dumping of solid waste into waterways, clogged drainage systems, and deforestation in the upper watershed all contribute to urban flooding in coastal cities.
-With the large share of population and economic assets at risk, coastal areas will need targeted interventions to strengthen the resilience of wider systems. - 12.
-Climate change is an existential threat to small island developing states.
+- 12. Climate change is an existential threat to Small Island Developing States.
 SIDS are on the front line of climate change, already facing impacts that threaten their development and stability.
 Loss of land, beach erosion, loss of fisheries and agricultural lands, and saltwater incursions into freshwater sources and water shortages are some of the common impacts SIDS face.
 Atoll nations, like Kiribati, Maldives, the Marshall Islands, and Tuvalu, are particularly vulnerable.
 They are characterized by thin land mass and low average elevations of just 2 to 3 meters above sea level.
 In the Western Pacific, sea level rise has increased two to three times faster than the global average and exacerbates inundation events associated with storm surges, high surf, and the tide. - 13.
 Climate change threatens natural ecosystems.
-The findings of IPCC AR6 show that extreme, and sometimes irreversible, climate impacts are already being faced by some large ecosystems, such as biodiversity hotspots, regions with food and water insecurity, warm water coral reefs, and artic environments.
+The findings of IPCC AR6 show that extreme, and sometimes irreversible, climate impacts are already being faced by some large ecosystems, such as biodiversity hotspots, regions with food and water insecurity, warm water coral reefs, and arctic environments28.
 These ecosystems and their biodiversity not only provide protection from natural hazards, but they also provide food supply, livelihoods, and economic activities through tourism, fisheries, and aquaculture, and other sectors.
 For example, the catch potential and productivity of the fisheries sector face major impacts due to observed and projected declines in marine biomass, changing species lifecycles and distribution, and disruptions in the marine food chain.
 This has a ripple effect on the economy, employment, and consumption pattern of many countries that use fish as a primary source of dietary protein.
-In Vietnam, estimates suggest that 1.1 million tons of aquaculture production is at risk of flooding each year, corresponding to USD 935 million in exports.
-Climate impacts on ecosystems, compounded by other human pressures, are expected to be non-linear, cascading, and unprecedented, as certain thresholds and tipping points are reached, and may have catastrophic consequences.
+In Vietnam, estimates suggest that 1.1 million tons of aquaculture production is at risk of flooding each year, corresponding to USD 935 million in exports29.
+Climate impacts on ecosystems, compounded by other human pressures, are expected to be